About this course

 Tel: +352 426 230 302

-The fee includes documentation and refreshments.
-Lunches, a reception or dinner are included if mentioned in the programme.
+The fee includes documentation and refreshments, two lunches and a reception.
 Accommodation and travel costs are at the expense of the participants or their administration.

-EIPA offers a 10% discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.
+EIPA offers a discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.

 Early bird discount

 For this course EIPA offers an early bird discount of 50 euro.
-The early bird deadline is 25 September 2019.
+The early bird deadline is 27 April 2020.

 Who are the supporting countries?

-Civil servants coming from the following EIPA supporting countries are entitled to get the reduced fee: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, United Kingdom.
+Civil servants coming from the following EIPA supporting countries are entitled to get the reduced fee: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Spain, Sweden.